 It's a classic situation: you like someone, you think about them a ton, but you just can't get a solid read on whether or not they return your feelings.
 And sometimes it's way more complicated than just being direct and asking them point blank.
 Maybe you've been friends a long time and don't want to make things awkward, or maybe you work together and don't want to run the risk of creating a potentially uncomfortable situation if it turns out they don't like you in that way.

 Bottom line, sometimes it can be really helpful to feel confident that another person likes you back before you broach the whole, "I have feelings for you" conversation.
 And according to sex and intimacy coach Irene Fehr, MA, being honest about those feelings is crucial to developing a healthy relationship down the road.
 "Some of the ways you can see if you truly love someone — and if they love you — is by gauging your level of vulnerability and openness with each other," she tells Bustle.
 "Are you (and your partner) willing to discuss difficult things?
 Are you willing to be honest with each other?
 Do you consistently choose being honest and uncomfortable over being comfortable but dishonest and withholding?"
 Sure, we're skipping ahead a few steps, but the takeaway is true in most situations: being forthcoming with the other person from the get-go is a good start.

 So, if there's someone in your life you want to open up to, but are having trouble getting a read on, here are nine ways to know if they like you more than a friend:

 1. They Mirror

 According to a study from the Personality and Social Psychology Bulletin, subtle mimicry indicates attraction.
-This means that if someone mirrors the way you're standing, or crosses you legs when you cross your leg, a physical attraction could be very real.
+This means that if someone mirrors the way you're standing, or crosses their legs when you cross your legs, a physical attraction could be very real.

 2. Their Feet Are Always Pointed In Your Direction